 These plants are used almost exclusively as feature plants due to their unique form.
 As the name suggests, the plants are bowl-shaped, with the outside perimeter of the foliage growing taller than the foliage in the center of the plant.

-Hinoki Cypress (Chamaecyparis obtusa) is an evergreen species that offers several smaller cultivars.
-The compact cultivars make wonderful foundation plants.
+Hinoki cypress (Chamaecyparis obtusa) is an evergreen species that offers several smaller cultivars.
+Here are three compact cultivars that make wonderful foundation plants:

-Hinoki Cypress, also called ‘False Cypress’, are native to Japan.
-They tend to grow best in Zones 5-8.
+Hinoki cypress, also referred to in commerce as “false cypress,” is native to Japan.
+These plants tend to grow best in Zones 5-8.

-Densa Japanese Yew (Taxus cuspidata ‘Densa’) is a needled evergreen with a spreading growth habit.
+Densiformis yew (Taxus x media ‘Densiformis’) is a needled evergreen with a spreading growth habit.
 These plants reach a mature size of 3-4 feet tall and 6-8 feet wide.
+We’ve had a pair of these growing right in front of our house for decades and they still are tidy and compact.

 This juniper has a very fine texture and arching branches.
 These characteristics make it perfect for mass plantings, such as over a slightly sloping area adjacent to a yard or even as a small hedge.

-Emerald Fountain Canadian Hemlock (Tsuga canadensis ‘Monler’) is a needled evergreen plant with beautiful dark green foliage.
-This plant reaches a mature size of a 6-12 feet tall and 2-4 feet wide.
+Emerald Fountain Canadian hemlock (Tsuga canadensis ‘Monler’) is a needled evergreen plant with beautiful dark green foliage.
+This plant reaches a mature size of 6-12 feet tall and 2-4 feet wide.

-Canadian Hemlock is commonly used as a privacy hedge or a screen.
-The plants don’t require much pruning, and can be left to grow naturally into an informal hedge.
+Canadian hemlock is commonly used as a privacy hedge or a screen.
+The plants don’t require much pruning and can be left to grow naturally into an informal hedge.
 You can also plant one specimen on each side of the front of the house to visually frame the building.
-They make lovely perimeter plants around a bed of english shrub roses or
+They make lovely perimeter plants around a bed of English shrub roses or another feature area.

 Emerald Fountain Canadian Hemlock grows best in full sun (in cooler climates).
 These plants thrive in Zones 3-8.

-The plant has variegated foliage.
+The plant itself has variegated foliage.
 It is evergreen in more temperate climates but will lose its leaves in colder regions.
-In those colder areas, it may take some time for the leaves to grow back in the Spring.
-If growing this plant in Zones 5-6, treat it more like a deciduous shrub in your house landscaping plan and give it a spot where its summer blooms can be appreciated.
+In those colder areas, the leaves may take some time to grow back in the Spring.
+If growing this plant in Zones 5-6, treat it more like a deciduous shrub in your landscaping plan and give it a spot where summer blooms can be appreciated.

-The white flowers bloom best in sun but can tolerate some shade.
+The white flowers bloom best in the sun but can tolerate some shade.
 This is not the best choice for a home’s curb appeal in a cold, shaded front yard.
-This plant grows best in Zones 5-9, and is typically evergreen in Zones 7-9.
+This plant grows best in Zones 5-9 and is typically evergreen in Zones 7-9.

 ‘Green Gem’ plants are most commonly used as formal foundation plants, low hedge plants, or edging plants.
 They can be left unpruned to grow naturally or trimmed into a formal sheared shape.

-Green Gem Boxwood grows best in sun, but is tolerant of partial shade.
+Green Gem boxwood grows best in the sun but is tolerant of partial shade (and I even have some growing successfully – albeit slowly – in full shade).
 These plants are also very cold-hardy and thrive in Zones 4-9.

 Daphne is best planted where it can be enjoyed.
 This variety blooms particularly early and for a particularly long time.
 It works well as a foundation planting (especially under a working window, where its fragrance can be enjoyed indoors and out).
 It’s also perfect beside a driveway, pathway, or entrance.